ctroupin/ctroupin.github.io/_posts/2019-01-03-conference-map.md

 geolocator = Nominatim()
 location = geolocator.geocode(address, timeout=20)
 ```
-For the plot it was slightly tricky to get the *fontawesome* icons correctly and to have the desired colorbar, but at the end it worked as expect: the markers are colored according to the number of times a conference was attended in a given place.
+For the plot it was slightly tricky to get the *fontawesome* icons correctly and to have the desired colorbar, but at the end it worked as expected: the markers are colored according to the number of times a conference was attended in a given place.

 ### Source
 A jupyter notebook showing the whole code available: [conference_map.ipynb]({{ site.url }}/CV/python/conference_map.ipynb).